lyc2345/Alert/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Beware the storyboard in example uses UIStackView, So it can just runs on above iOS 9.0 device and simulator.
+But Alert uses Swift 3.0 can run on above iOS 8 device and simulator.

 ## Requirements

 ## Installation